dudash/openshift-workshops/www-offline/workshop-lab7-replicationrecovery.md

 So you've told Open Shift that you'd like to maintain 4 running, load-balanced, instances of our web app.

 ### Recovery
 OK, now that we have a slightly more interesting desired replication state, we can test a service outages scenario.
-In this scenario, the dc-metro-map replication controller will ensure that other pods are created to replace those that become unhealthy.
+In this scenario, the webapp replication controller will ensure that other pods are created to replace those that become unhealthy.
 Let's force inflict an issue and see how Open Shift reponds.

 <div class="panel-group" id="accordionB" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">